liu-qingzhen/3d-foggy-augmentation-in-blender/README.md

 https://drive.google.com/file/d/1apwzrQXo-UB2sfdf2d8_hAhBGAMcTvjS/view?usp=sharing.

 Please change the world background image file to the appended .hdr image path, or you can choose your own hdri file.
-If not loaded, the background would appear to purple.
+If not loaded, the background would appear purple.

 Please ask me if there is any questions @liu_qingzhen@sjtu.edu.cn